nteetor/yonder/docs/collections/_misc/collapse.md

     description: |-
       A button input, when clicked the button will hide or show the collapsable content.
+  - name: content
+    description: A tag element speicfying the content to collapse.
   - name: '...'
     description: |-
       Additional named arguments passed as attributes to the parent